DiegoBonelli/diegobonelli.github.io/_pages/about.md

  <!-- <titlecolor id="about">About Me</titlecolor><br><br>-->

-I am a Research Economist at <a href="https://www.bde.es/wbe/en/" target="_blank">Banco de España</a> in the Monetary Policy and Capital Markets Division.
+I am a research economist at <a href="https://www.bde.es/wbe/en/" target="_blank">Banco de España</a> in the Monetary Policy and Capital Markets Division.
 My research interests include asset pricing, credit markets, and financial intermediation.
 Before joining BdE, I received a Ph.D. in finance from the Norwegian School of Economics.<br><br>